MUSIC DISCOVERY – that's the theme this year. It's personal.

 When discovery fades, where’s the future of music?

-Once upon a time, new music mattered — really mattered, even for established media.
-Radio played it, press wrote about it and TV showcased it.
-Today, in general, classics rule the waves, press focuses on the next arena show and fresh sounds are left scrambling for attention.
-Let’s dig into the disappearing act of new music by talking to those who still cares to cover the now.
-Why is new music vanishing from the bigger outlets?
+Not that long ago, new music mattered — really mattered.
+Radio played it, press wrote about it, and TV showcased it.
+Today, classics rule the waves, the press chases arena shows, and fresh sounds scramble for attention.
+Let’s get into what’s happening with new music by talking to those who still cares to cover the now — and what it means for artists, media, and fans alike.
+Why is it vanishing from the big outlets?
 Can it fight its way back?
-What happens if all we ever get are well known bands, artists and music?
-Or is the scene for new stuff as alive as ever, just smelling a bit different and shining in other places?
+Or is it simply alive elsewhere — sounding, smelling, and shining a little different?

 On stage